usmanmehmood55/Roverette/README.md

 # Roverette
-A small robot or "rover" with some sensors, WiFi, and a small speaker.
+A small robot or "rover" with some sensors, and WiFi.

 View this project on [CADLAB.io](https://cadlab.io/project/23395).